GammaZero: Learning To Guide POMDP Belief Space Search With Graph Representations: GammaZero

+\item $E_{\text{attr-obj}}$ contains \textbf{attribute-object edges} connecting attribute instance nodes to the relevant object nodes.
+Each attribute node connects to the object it describes and to the node representing its value.
+For instance, the node \texttt{At(robot) = (kitchen)} has edges to \texttt{robot} (the object whose \texttt{At} attribute is described) and to \texttt{kitchen} (the value of the attribute).
+Edge features distinguish between these two roles, and edge weights encode the belief probability of this attribute-value assignment.

-\item $E_{\text{act-obj}}$ contains \textbf{action-object edges} linking action schemas to objects that can serve as their parameters.
+\item $E_{\text{act-obj}}$ contains \textbf{action-object edges} linking actions to objects that can serve as their parameters.
 These edges capture action applicability constraints and expected outcomes.
 For example, an edge from \texttt{check(?rock)} to \texttt{rock\_3} encodes not only that rock\_3 can be checked, but also the observation accuracy (decreasing with distance) and expected information gain.

-\item $E_{\text{pred-act}}$ contains \textbf{predicate-action edges} connecting predicate instances to actions that either require them as preconditions or produce them as effects.
+\item $E_{\text{attr-act}}$ contains \textbf{attribute-action edges} connecting attribute instances to actions that either require them as preconditions or produce them as effects.
 These edges encode how current beliefs constrain future actions and their expected outcomes. \end{itemize}

 Edge features capture multiple layers of information: